dm5xx/xxFlexController/README.md

 Just buy a Hercules DJ-Control Starlight USB, download the software here (using the BatchStarter.exe for Windows 10/11 to start it - hint: install donetframework first => complete package is in the <a href="https://www.hamradioland.de/rh.zip" target=_blank>DOWNLOAD package for WINDOWS 10/11</a> here!), install the controller, edit the public/config.json and choose your FlexRadios-IP and !!!!WOW!!!!
 ITS WORKING OUT OF THE BOX!!!!
 </p>
 <p>
   The Software is designed to use allmost of the buttons of the hercules console.
 Down below you can see how the buttons are mapped (which cld be changed in public/hercules.xlsx).
 What is described for Slice A will also be on Slice B - Green, Yellow, Purple work for each Slices A and B. <b>Since they are the same for both Slices, i only described them for the left side :)</b><br/> Blue means global and not slice specific functionality.
+COntroller is also working in multiFlex environments.
 </p>
 <p>
   <b>ADVANCED</b>: Still not enough actors?</b> Your xxFlexradioController is coming with 2 Layers!
 You can for example have Layer 1 setup (mapped) for DXing, and Layer 2 for contest.
 You can switch any time.
 Default (after restart) will be Layer 1.
 See instructions down below.